Skip to main content

 The Paralympic flame is a spark

-Watching the Olympic athletes try their best and achieve their goals is inspirational and prompts some of us to dream of our own gold medal moment.
+Watching the elite athletes try their best and achieve their goals is inspirational and prompts some of us to dream of our own gold medal moment.
 These moments of victory are especially motivating for children and can be a spark to try a new physical activity.

 Tammy Larson is an avid Olympic watcher and says the games are an opportunity for kids and parents to think about trying a new sport.
 Gillette offers lots of support and resources for kids who are patients.